XipingGong/pfas_docking/README.md

 It has several useful files that can help us to go through this project.

-+ "README.ipynb" jupyter notebook
++ "tutorials" folder

-It guides us how to get it started and repeat what I did,
+It includes the tutorials on how to use the computational tools to study the protein-PFAS interactions step-by-step.

 + "scripts" folder

-It includes all necessary python and bash scripts to run the docking jobs.
+It includes the necessary python and bash scripts to run the docking jobs.

 + "data" folder